Skip to content

 2. Misclassifying Active vs. Passive Income: The working interest exception is specific to how your interest is structured.
 If you hold a limited partnership interest, you might not qualify for active treatment.
 Don't assume your losses will offset W-2 income.
 Verify the legal structure first.

 3. Overlooking Percentage Depletion: This one drives us crazy.
-Many CPAs who don't specialize in oil and gas default to cost depletion, even when percentage depletion would give you a bigger deduction.
+CPAs who don't specialize in oil and gas often default to cost depletion, even when percentage depletion would give you a bigger deduction.
 Since percentage depletion isn't basis-limited, it's almost always the better choice for individual investors.
-Make sure your tax preparer evaluates both methods every year.
+Make sure your tax preparer runs both methods every year.

-6. Waiting Until Tax Season to Plan: If you're thinking about oil and gas tax strategy in April, you're too late.
-The best strategies require planning before year-end so IDCs are incurred in the current tax year.
-Drilling programs also fill up, and the investors who wait until filing season often find limited availability.
+6. Waiting Until Tax Season to Plan: If you're thinking about oil and gas tax strategy in April, you're already too late.
+IDCs have to be incurred before December 31 to count on the current year's return.
+Drilling programs fill up, too.
+The investors who wait until filing season often find the best programs already closed.

 How BassEXP Helps Maximize Your Tax Benefits

 We get it.
-For a lot of our investors, the tax benefits are what get them in the door.
-That's why everything we do, from operations to reporting to investor services, is built to help you capture every deduction and make life easy for your CPA and financial advisor.
+For a lot of our investors, the tax benefits are what opened the door.
+That's why we've built our operations, our reporting, and our investor services around one goal: help you capture every deduction and make your CPA's job easy.

-Our K-1s clearly break out IDCs, tangible depreciation, depletion, and QBI.
-No guesswork for your CPA.
-We include supplemental worksheets so your tax preparer doesn't have to chase us for information.
+Our year-end tax-reporting documents break out IDCs, tangible depreciation, depletion, and QBI in plain detail.
+No guesswork.
+We include supplemental worksheets so your tax preparer doesn't have to chase us for anything.

 CPA Coordination & Support

-Our accounting team will get on the phone with your CPA.
-Cost allocation questions, depletion calculations, state filing obligations: we handle the technical back-and-forth so nothing falls through the cracks.
+Our accounting team gets on the phone with your CPA directly.
+Cost allocation questions, depletion calculations, state filing obligations: we handle the technical back-and-forth so nothing slips through.

 Year-End Drilling Programs